instantOS/instantos.github.io/README.md

     <iframe width="100%" height="500px" src="https://www.youtube.com/embed/9J1sWrmhJGU" frameborder="10" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-## instantOS has three key principles:
+## instantOS has three key principles

 <dl>
     <dt>Just works</dt>
     <dd>
         <p>Everything is set up straight out of the box, from wifi to brightness controlls, media keys and wallpapers.
 You can install it, learn the keybindings and forget about it.
 I also looks pretty despite being fast.
 It is possible.
-You can have both. </p>
+You can have both.</p>
     </dd>
     <dt>Power-user friendly</dt>
     <dd>